hyklux/portfolio-gameserver-csharp/README.md

 # portfolio-gameserver-csharp
-2D action game (both client and server) implemented using C#
+2D online action game implemented using C#

 # Introduction
-This is 2D action game implemented using C#.
+This is a 2D online action game implemented using C#.

 The explanation below only covers the server, which synchronizes the movement and battle of all players who have entered the game room.